alexturk4/Quantized_NN_Image_Classification/README.md

 ## Project Overview

-This project uses a quantized neural network for performing image classification using deep learning on resource limited hardware.
-It uses the Tensorflow Lite library and the EfficientNet and MobileNet models which are optimized for running on devices using minimal power and it an android application.
+This is an android application which uses a quantized neural network for performing image classification using deep learning on resource limited hardware.
+It uses the Tensorflow Lite library and the EfficientNet and MobileNet models which are optimized for running on devices with minimal power and resources

 ## Project Abstract